 - assisting the communications between the Board and Management;

-- preparing agendas and co-ordinating the preparation of the Board papers.
+- preparing agendas and co-ordinating the preparation of the Board papers; and

 - kept under review and updated as practices on corporate governance develop and further guidelines on corporate governance are issued by the relevant regulatory authorities; and

-- applied in practice having regard to their spirit and general principles rather than to the letter alone.
+- applied in practice having regard to their spirit and general principles rather than to the latter alone.

-The Board, through the NC, will conduct an annual self-evaluation on its effectiveness as a whole, each individual Director and the different Committees established by the Board.
+The Board, through the NRC, will conduct an annual self-evaluation and/or peer evaluation on its effectiveness as a whole, each individual Directors and the different Committees established by the Board.

 This Charter shall be periodically reviewed and may be amended by the Board as it deems appropriate to ensure its relevance and effectiveness.